 Gargopedia

-The Gargoyles on the Cathedral of María Inmaculada in Vitoria: Part Two
+Gargoyles of the Cathedral of María Inmaculada in Vitoria (Spain): Part Two

-We continue our trip to Vitoria (Spain) to enjoy the latest gargoyles placed around the Cathedral of María Inmaculada.
+We continue in the beautiful Basque capital of Vitoria-Gasteiz to present the second entry devoted to the gargoyles placed around the Cathedral of María Inmaculada.

-The cathedral was built in the Neo-Gothic style (1907-1969) and is known as “Catedral Nueva” (New Cathedral) to distinguish it from the Gothic cathedral of Santa María (“Catedral Vieja” or Old Cathedral).
+The cathedral was built in the Neo-Gothic style (1907–1969) and is known as the New Cathedral in order to distinguish it from the Gothic Cathedral of Santa María (the Old Cathedral).

 The gargoyles on the north and south sides of the building were sculpted by Aurelio Rivas between 1964 and 1965.